Ever since one guy had something he wanted to sell to another guy, advertising has existed.

 Throughout the Middle Ages, during times where literacy didn't always take precedent over learning a trade or simply making a wage, signs often reverted to simple images (or logos) by showing a hammer for a blacksmith, a candle for a candlemaker, or a shoe for a cobbler.

 But modern advertising?
 When does this start?
+Long before digital ads, the first traditional modern ads started in print.

 Enter the English newspaper.